Induction generator: Active power

 Active power delivered to the line is proportional to slip above the synchronous speed.
 Full rated power of the generator is reached at very small slip values (motor dependent, typically 3%).
-At synchronous speed of 1800 rpm, generator will produce no power.
-When the driving speed is increased to 1860 rpm (typical example), full output power is produced.
-If the prime mover is unable to produce enough power to fully drive the generator, speed will remain somewhere between 1800 and 1860 rpm range.
+At synchronous speed of 1800 RPM, generator will produce no power.
+When the driving speed is increased to 1860 RPM (typical example), full output power is produced.
+If the prime mover is unable to produce enough power to fully drive the generator, speed will remain somewhere between 1800 and 1860 RPM range.

 Required capacitance

 A capacitor bank must supply reactive power to the motor when used in stand-alone mode.
-The reactive power supplied should be equal or greater than the reactive power that the generator normally draws when operating as a motor.
+The reactive power supplied should be equal to or greater than the reactive power that the generator normally draws when operating as a motor.

 Torque vs. slip

 The basic fundamental of induction generators is the conversion from mechanical energy to electrical energy.
 This requires an external torque applied to the rotor to turn it faster than the synchronous speed.
 However, indefinitely increasing torque doesn't lead to an indefinite increase in power generation.
 The rotating magnetic field torque excited from the armature works to counter the motion of the rotor and prevent over speed because of induced motion in the opposite direction.
 As the speed of the motor increases the counter torque reaches a max value of torque (breakdown torque) that it can operate until before the operating conditions become unstable.
 Ideally, induction generators work best in the stable region between the no-load condition and maximum torque region.